pirovc/dudes/README.md

 -----------

 2017-11-08 (v0.08):
-- but fixes on DUDesDB and multiple gzipped file for ref2tax_files
+- bug fixes on DUDesDB and multiple gzipped file suppport for fasta_files and ref2tax_files
+- distutils installation

 2016-11-03 (v0.07):
 - code changed to python 3